 Rule of 72

-A mental math shortcut for doubling time - works for investments, debt, inflation, and real returns
+A mental-math shortcut for doubling time — works for investments, debt, inflation, and real returns.

 Investment growth

-Rule of 72Divide 72 by an annual rate to get the approximate doubling time.
+Rule of 72 Divide 72 by an annual rate to estimate doubling time.
 Divide 72 by years to get the rate needed to double in that time.
-Accurate within 1-2% for rates between 2% and 20%.
+Accurate within ~1–2% for rates between 2% and 20%.
+Below or above that range, the exact value is also shown so you can see the gap.

-Modes: Investment / Debt / Inflation / Real ReturnThe same math applies to any compounding rate.
-Debt at 20% APR doubles in 3.6 years.
-Inflation at 3% halves purchasing power in 24 years.
-Real return subtracts inflation from nominal return.
+Modes: Investment / Debt / Inflation / Real Return The same math applies to any compounding rate.
+A 20% credit card doubles your balance in about 3.6 years.
+Inflation at 3% halves what your money buys in about 24 years.
+Real return is what is left after inflation, calculated with the proper Fisher formula.

 What are you calculating?